-- Display Claim Authors: Enabling this will add a header above each claim that displays which user created or linked the claim.
-This makes it easy to see who contributed each claim in each location - especially useful for grading.
+- Display Claim Authors: Adds a header above each claim, displaying which user created or linked the claim.
+This makes it easy to see who contributed which claim in each location - especially useful for grading.

-- Teacher Feedback: Allows you to give students feedback directly on their claims, with feedback hidden from students until you’re ready to release it to them.
+- Teacher Feedback: Allows you to give students feedback directly on their claims, with feedback hidden from students until you’re ready to reveal it to them.